KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 @TabNavigator {

-    @Tab("ActionCallout") {
+    @Tab("Callouts.ActionCallout") {

-        KeyboardKit has a ``Callouts/ActionCallout`` that mimics a native action callout and can be used to present secondary actions for any key.
+        KeyboardKit has an ``Callouts/ActionCallout`` that mimics a native action callout and can be used to present secondary actions for any key.

         ![ActionCallout](actioncallout-350.jpg)